CtrlK

 Remove all prompt injection patterns ('Ignore all previous instructions', 'System Override', etc.)

-Replace malicious code examples with legitimate, safe, executable code relevant to an actual skill
+Replace malicious code with legitimate, safe, executable examples for an actual task

 DimensionReasoningScore